sadhami0519/aicte-internship/README.md

 ## Overview

 The project, **Spam Detection using NLP and Machine Learning**, aims to classify messages as spam or not spam using Natural Language Processing (NLP) techniques and machine learning algorithms.
-This is achieved by preprocessing text data, extracting meaningful features, and applying machine learning models to identify spam patterns.
+This is achieved by preprocessing numerical data, extracting meaningful features, and applying machine learning models to identify spam patterns.

 ### Internship Details
 - **Internship ID:** INTERNSHIP_172777276266fbb85a28f94